hotspotty/documentation/docs/hotspotty-workspace/generate-commission-reports.md

 sidebar_position: 4
 ---

-# Generate commission reports
+# Generate commission reports (in dev)

-Coming soon...
+Before you continue, it is recommended to check out [add contact](../hotspotty-workspace/manage-contacts), add hotspot (link soon) and [add install](../hotspotty-workspace/manage-installation-data).